What is peak demand?

 What is a Demand Conservation device?

 The Demand Conservation device is a radio receiver mounted on your home and connected to your central outdoor air conditioning unit.
-Once installed, it is used briefly to interrupt your air conditioner's cycles on "peak" summer days to help manage energy demand.
+Once installed, it is used to briefly to interrupt your air conditioner during critical "peak" summer days to help manage energy demand.
 Customers participating in the program report that they feel little or no difference in their home's temperature on the days we control.
-In short, Demand Conservation helps keep down the costs of generating electricity on peak demand days.
-To thank you for your participation, customers receive a credit on their electric bills during the summer months (June, July, August and September).

 Who will install my Demand Conservation device?